-With their 34-seat equipment, Tettinen said he believes the airline “can get adequate load factors” to make the service profitable.
+With their 34-seat equipment, Teittinen said he believes the airline “can get adequate load factors” to make the service profitable.

 So, for example, that means that while a United passenger could purchase a single ticket to travel from Chicago to the Bahamas, they would need to purchase separate tickets to fly on United to Ft.
 Lauderdale and on Silver from Ft.
 Lauderdale to any of the nine Cuban cities it serves.

-Given the additional regulations and documentation involved in travel to Cuba, Tettinen says he understand why his current code-share partners are reluctant to extend their agreement.
-He believe those concerns will be resolved as travel becomes more routine.
+Given the additional regulations and documentation involved in travel to Cuba, Teittinen says he understand why his current code-share partners are reluctant to extend their agreement.
+He believes those concerns will be resolved as travel becomes more routine.

-Currently, roughly 50 percent of Silver’s ticket sales come through code share partners, Tettinen said.
+Currently, roughly 50 percent of Silver’s ticket sales come through code share partners, Teittinen said.